codaxy/cxjs-home-expenses-app-tutorial/tutorial/layout.md

 Default layout

+## Links

+We use the [`Link`](https://docs.cxjs.io/widgets/links) Widget to define our links. `href` attribute represents the Url to the link's target location.
+Since we are using relative paths, the Url begins with the `~/` prefix which will in our current local setup automatically get replaced with the app's root url: `http://localhost:8088/`.

-The following code changes to the sidebar will define the links for our app and set the new sidebar header text to "Home Expenses":
+The following code-changes to the sidebar will define the links for our app and set the new sidebar header text to "Home Expenses":

 ```
     ...